KevinPuentes/MDA-SQL-DATABASE/README.md

+# Ejercicio MDE SQL SERVER

-This is an example of a simple Entity DSL.
+This is an example of a simple Entity DSL for SQL database.

 File `entity.tx` contains a grammar of the language.
 Each entity DSL model consists of zero or more simple types definitions and one or more `Entity`